Got a question about the program? Find the answer here.

 You’ll also complete a two-year program that’s entirely unique to you!
 So, you can build, skills, experience and confidence in the areas that matter most for your career goals.

-Over two years, you’ll rotate through the four divisions of the Parliamentary Service:
+During the program, you’ll rotate through the four divisions of the Parliamentary Service:

 • Assembly and Committee Services (Committee Office, Chamber and Education Services and Reporting/Hansard)